Nette Database

 - Intuitive handling of relationships between tables

-- Great for quick and convenient database interactions
+- Suitable for fast and convenient database work

 Installation